Sirch9/DynamicDNA/README.md

-#My first experience as a programmer.
-Witness my glory as I progress.
+#My first project as a programmer.
+Witness my glory as I progress and become better.